Curity token handler deployment patterns

 Hosting for token handler components is less clear-cut, since there are many possible API architectures.
 The token handler pattern can potentially work with any of these, so we will look at some popular options in this section.

-• Build the OAuth Agent into a container and configure it to point to your Identity Server
+• Build the OAuth Agent into a container and configure it to point to your authorization server

 • Deploy an OAuth Proxy plugin with your reverse proxy and configure your API routes to use it